JohnTelford/mkdocs_01_03_2023/docs/teams.md

 ---

 !!!
 Danger "Defects"
 	Teams slightest  defects or security issues during the project will require [Remediating](defect _remediation_cost.md) and increasing overall lifetime costs.
-Team members can lower remediation costs by frequently [Previewing](preview.md) their work so stake holder can give feedback
+Team members are encouraged to lower remediation costs by frequently [Previewing](preview.md) their work so stake holder may give feedback

 ### Team Overview

-Iterative website development teams Define, Design, Develop, Deploy and Maintenance teams are operational at the same time creating, testing
+Iterative website development teams Define, Design, Develop, Deploy and Maintenance teams may be operational at the same time creating, testing, and helping Maintenance

 <div style="text-align: center;">